-So you are thinking about starting a business in Miami, Fort Lauderdale or somewhere else in beautiful Florida.
+So you are thinking about starting a successful business in Florida.
 Perhaps you’ve done so elsewhere but you’re new to Florida.
 Or maybe you’ve never started your own company.
 In any case, you’ve probably got lots of questions.
 Here’s what you need to know.

 With your livelihood at stake, the first thing you need to be successful in your new venture is courage – especially if you’re used to working for someone else and you have a family to support.
 You also need time, money and a good lawyer – or at the very least, access to proper legal advice.
 This is because you’ll have lots of important decisions to make along the way.